-In Wisconsin, protestors attack stay-at-home orders as unnecessary — or a government cabal
+In Wisconsin, protesters attack stay-at-home orders as unnecessary — or a government cabal

 The speakers also included two medical professionals who questioned the severity of coronavirus in Wisconsin versus the state’s reaction, including a woman who identified herself as a nurse at a local emergency room who said she and others were at risk of being furloughed because beds have been empty.

 Timothy Allen, a family physician from Cudahy, a suburb of Milwaukee, warned of the threat of people being stuck inside and unable to work.
-In recent weeks, he had been treating more patients for depression and openly worried an increase in suicides should the economy continue to be disrupted.
+In recent weeks, he had been treating more patients for depression and openly worried about an increase in suicides should the economy continue to be disrupted.

 “Staying indoors and worrying about the epidemic is more dangerous than going outside,” Allen said.
 “According to the evidence, you’re more likely to die by staying at home.
-You need to look at all lives, not just Covid lives.”
+You need to look at all lives, not just covid lives.”

-On the road leading to the capitol building, someone had placed several homemade signs, including one that read: “Be kind.
+On the road leading to the Capitol, someone had placed several homemade signs, including one that read: “Be kind.
 Stay at home.”
 On the eve of the rally, health-care workers had placed thousands of candles to represent Wisconsin residents who had been infected by the disease.
 They wrote messages in paint, including the words “REOPEN KILLS.”
-But by Friday, one of those messages had partially scrubbed away to simply read, “REOPEN.”
+But by Friday, one of those messages had been partially scrubbed to simply read, “REOPEN.”

 “We are being pitted against each other right now.
 It’s bringing out hate in people.
 We’re getting ridiculed if you ask questions or disagree with what’s happening right now.
 You’re being told to sit down and shut up because your opinion does not matter, and you have to listen to the professionals,” Madison Elmer, one of the event’s organizers, told the crowd.
 “You know what, you shouldn’t ever stop questioning the professionals.
 They don’t live your life.”